-RECEIVING WATER: Nemasket River (Class B)
+RECEIVING WATER: Town River (Class B)

-The U.S. Environmental Protection Agency (EPA) and the Massachusetts Department of Environmental Protection (MassDEP) have cooperated in the development of a draft permit for the Middleborough WPCF, which discharges treated industrial and sanitary wastewater.
-Disposal of sludge cake is at the Middleborough Sanitary Landfill where it is co-mingled with municipal solid waste and buried in a lined landfill.
+The U.S. Environmental Protection Agency (EPA) and the Massachusetts Department of Environmental Protection (MassDEP) have cooperated in the development of a draft permit for the Bridgewater WWTP, which discharges treated domestic wastewater.
+Sludge from this facility is composted on site.
 The effluent limits and permit conditions imposed have been drafted to assure compliance with the Clean Water Act, 33 U.S.C. sections 1251 et seq., the Massachusetts Clean Waters Act, G.L. c.
-21, §§ 26-53, 314 CMR 3.00 and State Surface Water Quality Standards at 314 CMR 4.00.
+21, §§ 26-53, 314 CMR 3.00, and State Surface Water Quality Standards at 314 CMR 4.00.
 EPA has requested that the State certify this draft permit pursuant to Section 401 of the Clean Water Act and expects that the draft permit will be certified.